-All orthognathic surgeries require three phases of treatment, which involve a multidisciplinary approach form a team of physicians/caregivers:
+All orthognathic surgeries require three phases of treatment, which involve a multidisciplinary approach from a team of physicians/caregivers:

-The orthodontist is the key provider of care, preparing teeth for upcoming surgery, commonly by using orthodontic hardware (braces) to reposition the teeth.
-Orthodontist and surgeon communication is key during this phase, as the surgeon will guide the orthodontist on how to maneuver the teeth prior to jaw surgery, and the orthodontist will guide the surgeon as to how to move the jaw bones to achieve the absolute best occlusion (bite relationship) for the patient.
-Duration is anywhere from 6-18 months, depending on the severity of the bite/jaw abnormality.
-A consultation with a surgeon and an orthodontist is essential early, and you (your child) should anticipate a prolonged course of therapy prior to surgery.
-During this phase, your surgeon will outline to you the surgical plan, developed by the careful analysis of your (your child’s) digital photography, x-rays, and dental casts.
+The orthodontist is the key provider of care, preparing teeth for upcoming surgery, commonly by using braces to reposition the teeth.
+Orthodontist and surgeon communication is key during this phase, as the surgeon will guide the orthodontist on how to maneuver the teeth prior to jaw surgery, and the orthodontist will guide the surgeon as to how to move the jaw bones to achieve the absolute best occlusion (bite relationship) for you.

-If you (your child) do not have an orthodontist involved in your (your child’s) care, please ask your surgeon for a referral.
-Here at The University of Chicago, we have a team of orthodontists who specialize in this type of diagnosis, and we can refer you (your child) to one that is convenient for you in terms of your location.
+If you do not have an orthodontist involved in your care, please ask your surgeon for a referral.
+At UChicago Medicine, we have an expert orthodontist who specializes in this type of diagnosis.

-Surgery, as outlined by the surgical plan, is performed, typically about 3-5 hours, depending on the type.
+Surgery, as outlined by the surgical plan, is typically performed for about 3-5 hours, depending on the type.
 Double-jaw surgeries typically take longer than single jaw surgeries.
 Once again, the surgical plan requires that your surgeon has the following:

 Most surgeries require a 1-2 day hospital stay.
-In the first 12-24 hours, patients are monitored carefully in an ICU/step-down setting.
-The diet will be established (see below) and a nutritionist will provide you with a customized diet plan tailored to your caloric needs.
-Patients are discharged with appropriate prescription medications to minimize discomfort, and prevent infection.
-Your surgeon will contact you (via phone call or electronic mail) to see how you (your child) is doing the day after discharge.
+In the first 12-24 hours, you are monitored carefully in an ICU/step-down setting.
+Your diet will be established and a nutritionist will provide you with a customized diet plan tailored to your caloric needs.
+You will be discharged with appropriate prescription medications to minimize discomfort and prevent infection.
+Your surgeon will contact you to see how you are doing the day after discharge.

-Four weeks after surgery, the dental elastics will be removed and discontinued from the post-surgical regimen.
-Six weeks after surgery, the patient will be referred back to their treating orthodontist, who will begin the “finishing touches” on the teeth.
+4 weeks after surgery, the dental elastics will be removed and discontinued from the post-surgical regimen.
+6 weeks after surgery, you will be referred back to your orthodontist, who will begin the “finishing touches” on the teeth.